hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

-To address this, I'm changing the grist by replacing some of the 2-row malt with some Vienna and Munich malts to layer some complexity without adding any significant sweetness, and adding I'm also adding a bit of dextrin to increase body.
+To address this, I'm changing the grist by replacing some of the 2-row malt with some Vienna and Munich malts to layer some complexity without adding any significant sweetness, and I'm also adding a bit of dextrin to increase body.

 ### Hop aroma